samypogs/nicolas-m74/src/pages/library/index.md

 México \
  &nbsp;

-As M74 is slowly building its library soley dedicated to sculptors’ catalogues and books on \
+As M74 is slowly building its library solely dedicated to sculptors’ catalogues and books on \
 sculpture, we are inviting all sculptors, galleries and institutions to donate a copy of their \
-books, catalogues or theses on the them of sculpture. \
+books, catalogues on the theme of sculpture. \
 Thank you in advance for your contributions. \
 Please post them to: